 Best guard dog: Pomeranian

 At 3 to 7 pounds, Pomeranians look like tiny puffballs.
 Their small size and affectionate personality make them easy to love.
 And their ability to remain calm in busy situations also makes them one of the best emotional support dogs, Dr. Kinscher-Juran says.
 Pomeranians—whose hair comes in a variety of colours from white to black to cream—don’t seem to realize their small size.
 They are very alert, with a tendency to bark, making them excellent guard dogs for seniors.
-Though Pomeranians are lap dogs, they also have an independent streak, so active seniors don’t need to worry about Pomeranians clinging, like a barnacle, to them all day.
-Sometimes it’s good to have space!
+Though Pomeranians are lap dogs, they also have an independent streak, so active seniors don’t need to worry about Pomeranians clinging to them like a barnacle all day.
+(Sometimes it’s good to have space!)

 Best dog for seniors with a yard: Beagle